-All the group's talents are working together to drive L'Oréal's growth throughout the world.
-Our employees have different backgrounds, but they share the same energy and the same passion for the beauty business.
-1000 All the world's TALENTS serving beauty Because it requires the rapid deployment of the group's vital forces, the project of universalising beauty is profoundly transforming the group's challenges and activities on a worldwide scale.
+All the world's TALENTS serving beauty Because it requires the rapid deployment of the group's vital forces, the project of universalising beauty is profoundly transforming the group's challenges and activities on a worldwide scale.
 This is an opportunity for innovation and progress for all the teams, who are focused on the collective adventure.
 The aim is to get even closer to all the group's consumers and partners, so as to build the L'Oréal of tomorrow.
-EVEN STRONGER COMMITMENT TO RESPONSIBLE GROWTH p.70 L'ORÉAL, A HUMAN ADVENTURE p.72 IMPLEMENTING THE DIGITAL REVOLUTION p.74 ACCELERATING THE GLOBALISATION OF INDUSTRIAL ORGANISATION p.76 DEVELOPING A RELATIONSHIP OF TRUST p.78 66 Looking beyond its economic accomplishments, today a company has a duty to share its success.
+EVEN STRONGER COMMITMENT TO RESPONSIBLE GROWTH $\it p.70$ L'ORÉAL, A HUMAN ADVENTURE $\it p.72$ IMPLEMENTING THE DIGITAL REVOLUTION $\it p.74$ ACCELERATING THE GLOBALISATION OF INDUSTRIAL ORGANISATION $\it p.76$ DEVELOPING A RELATIONSHIP OF TRUST $\it p.78$ 66 Looking beyond its economic accomplishments, today a company has a duty to share its success.
 This has been L'Oréal's conviction for years, and 2011 once again demonstrated the group's commitment to achieving responsible and inclusive growth.
 Whether it is inventing new solutions for the environment and new models of economic solidarity, or taking initiatives, through its Foundation, to restore people's appearance and self-esteem, L'Oréal's goal remains the same: to be an exemplary corporate citizen, by ensuring that growth and the beauty profession have a deeper meaning. " SARA RAVELLA EXECUTIVE VICE-PRESIDENT COMMUNICATION, SUSTAINABILITY AND PUBLIC AFFAIRS Even stronger commitment to RESPONSIBLE growth